ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 directly translates one type of protocol unit into another without understanding the underlying state might cause a receiver to abort the session.

-For instance, after a RESET_STREAM frame is forwarded as a WT_RESET_STREAM capsule, forwarding another RESET_STREAM as a WT_RESET_STREAM or a STREAM frame as a WT_STREAM on the same stream will cause the receiving endpoint to signal a WT_STREAM_STATE_ERROR (see {{WT_RESET_STREAM}} and
+For instance, as QUIC uses an unreliable transport, a QUIC RESET_STREAM frame might be sent multiple times.
+If a RESET_STREAM frame is forwarded as a WT_RESET_STREAM capsule, forwarding another RESET_STREAM as a WT_RESET_STREAM or a STREAM frame as a WT_STREAM on the same stream will cause the receiving endpoint to signal a WT_STREAM_STATE_ERROR (see {{WT_RESET_STREAM}} and
 {{WT_STREAM}}).

 # Requirements on TLS Usage